-The department strongly recommends that Psychology 221 and 222 be taken in sequence.
+The department strongly recommends that PSYC 221 and 222 be taken in sequence.

 Additional courses may be selected in consultation with the advisor.
-Students are encouraged to explore relationships between psychology and other disciplines by taking courses in different fields (e.g., biology, criminal justice, philosophy, sociology) and to consider developing a second major or minor in one of these areas.
+Students are encouraged to explore relationships between psychology and other disciplines by taking courses in different fields (e.g., social work, American Sign Language, biology, criminal justice), and to consider developing a second major or minor in one of these areas.

 Students majoring in psychology must maintain a 2.0 GPA overall and attain a C or better in all Psychology courses.

 Minoring in Psychology

 Students minoring in Psychology will complete a minimum of six courses in the department.
 Required courses include Psychology 101, 221, and at least four courses from the following: PSYC 202, 222, 229, 242, 243, 244, 245, 246, 250, 251, 253, 305, 311, 321, 322, 325, 326, 327, 328, 331, 335, 357, 388, 389, and 395.
 At least two of these four elective courses must be at the 300 level.
 Students cannot have both a major and a minor in the same subject.
 A minimum grade point average of 2.0 is required for courses in the minor.

 PSYC 101.
 General Psychology.
 (3) This course is an introduction to the scientific study of human behavior and mental processes.
 Topics may include learning, thinking, memory, sensation, perception, abnormal behavior and treatments, etc.

 PSYC 202.
 Crisis Interventions.
 (3) This course explores methods and models for dealing with people experiencing a life crisis.
 This course will examine various types of crisis experiences and apply crisis intervention methods to their resolution.
 Students will be expected to complete 10 hours of volunteer service in an agency that provides crisis services.
 Prerequisite: SCWK 101.
 (Cross-listed with SCWK 202)